liamw9534/mopidy-rtp/README.rst

 packets are sent on the port number defined by the property `broadcast_port`.
 The backend will also keep track of a list of all peers it has discovered by listening on the broadcast port.

-The list of available peers can be browsed using the URI 'rtp:stations' via the backend.
+The list of available peers can be browsed using the URI ``rtp:stations`` via the backend.
 This will return a list of track references that denote the available stations.
 Each station is denoted by a URI and a station name.
-The station name is defined via the `station_name` property and the URI is derived from the `hostname` property.
-For example, a track reference with a URI of 'rtp:192.168.0.118' would mean that a peer was discovered from IP address `192.168.0.118`.
+The station name is defined via the `station_name` property and the URI is derived from the ``hostname`` property.
+For example, a track reference with a URI of ``rtp:192.168.0.118`` would mean that a peer was discovered from IP address ``192.168.0.118``.

 A station on any discovered peer can be played by selecting its URI to play.
-The client backend will firstly subscribe to that station by contacting the peer on its "subscriber" TCP port, which is defined via the `port` property, and requesting that the peer streams to a client allocated UDP port number.
+The client backend will firstly subscribe to that station by contacting the peer on its "subscriber" TCP port, which is defined via the ``port`` property, and requesting that the peer streams to a client allocated UDP port number.
 This port number is randomly assigned by the client, from the list of free ports.
 Upon receiving the request, the peer will begin to stream UDP packets to the client on the requested UDP port.

 The backend permits multiple clients simultaneously.
-The property `max_subscribers` allows this to be limited to a sensible number thus avoiding network bandwidth and/or CPU overload.
+The property ``max_subscribers`` allows this to be limited to a sensible number thus avoiding network bandwidth and/or CPU overload.